ruthvendc/spark-airflow-etl-pipeline/README.md

 # End-to-End Data Engineering Pipeline (Spark + Airflow)

 ## Overview
-This repository contains an example of a **production-style batch data engineering pipeline** built to exercise some of the skills I have been aquiring.
+This repository contains an example of a **production-style batch data engineering pipeline** built to exercise some of the skills I have aquired while learning more about various data engineering tools.

 The project ingests raw CSV data, validates and transforms it using **PySpark**, writes optimized **Parquet** datasets, and orchestrates the entire workflow using **Apache Airflow**.